yuanzhedong/evolvebench/README.md

 ## Structure

 Agents are pluggable.
-Each agent lives in `agents/` and implements Harbor's `BaseInstalledAgent`. **CocoaAgent** is generic — it takes the task instruction from Harbor and runs it inside the container.
+Each agent lives in `agents/` and implements Harbor's `BaseInstalledAgent`. **CocoaAgent** was integrated by following Harbor's [installed agents](https://harborframework.com/docs/agents#installed-agents) guide.
+It is generic — it takes the task instruction from Harbor and runs it inside the container.
 No task-specific logic in the agent.
 The Docker build uses repo root as context and copies directly from there (no sync needed).

 ```
 agents/